traveltime-dev/traveltime-python-sdk/README.md

 #### Takes:

 * resolution: int - Geohash resolution of results to be returned, values can be in range [1, 6].
-* [properties](#cell-properties): List[CellProperty] - Properties to be returned for heach H3 hexagon.
+* [properties](#cell-properties): List[CellProperty] - Properties to be returned for each Geohash hexagon.
 Possible values: min, max, mean.
 * coordinates: List[Union[Coordinates, GeohashCentroid]] - Coordinates of the departure location.
 Use either latitude and longitude, or the centroid of a geohash cell.
 * [transportation]: Transportation - Transportation mode.
 * travel_time: int - Maximum journey time (in seconds).
 Maximum value is 10800.
 Default value is 3600.